 Prepare your new store and migrate data in there

 Check the newly launched website

-When your eCommerce migration is done and all data got to a new place, time to check a bunch of things to make sure that everything has gone as planned.
+When your eCommerce migration is done and all data got to a new place, time to perform a post-migration checkup to make sure that everything has gone as planned.

 What Are the Key Ecommerce Website Migration Tips?

 Now your online shop runs on a new platform.
 Not all things might go as planned, so be ready for a traffic drop.
 To detect the decrease, you should look for the weak spots and fix the problem.
 Quite often, it happens because some pages were left “noindex.”
 One of the best practices is to keep monitoring your new eCommerce website after launch.

 Either way, on the first week after migration, you should monitor the Google Search Console dashboard with your data and ensure that new pages were crawled.
 During the next few weeks, check Google Search Console for indexed pages, sitemap errors etc. In a month, you can set a traffic check to see if the SEO indicators are fine.
 If you have some traffic loss, dig into the pages to define what are the problems and fix them.

 The eCommerce migrations vary from one online store to another.
 That makes it quite difficult to predict what impact can be done on SEO indicators of your website.
 However, this migration checklist aims to give you a four-fold benefit: a) broader view to this aspect, b) avoiding the common mistakes, c) streamlining your migration process, and d) gaining minimal negative impact on your store SEO.

 Store migration sounds tempting?
 It takes just a few minutes to try with Cart2Cart, and it’s totally free, so set up your Demo now and get ready for the new feel and look of your site!